-The Wood Family Trust (WFT) aim to invest £50 million into two key areas, as follows:
+The Wood Foundation (TWF) aim to invest £50 million into two key areas, as follows:

 - Making markets work for the poor in Sub Saharan Africa.
 Our geographic focus is East Africa and out intention is long term poverty reduction through trade and employment.
 It is anticipated 75% of fund will be invested in this area.
 Our approach is to increase and sustain trade and employment opportunities and will be based on unblocking constraints within high growth industry sectors.
 We will seek to analyse the blockages from frontend production to end market and design interventions to support targeted sectors to operate more effectively.